AstroCavemen/docs/README.md

 # docs
-This repo provides the basic docs to contribute with the astrocave ecosystem
+This repo provides the basic docs to contribute with the astrocave academy ecosystem